 But what about the berries and grapes?
 Do they prefer a bacterial or fungal dominance in their soil food webs?

-I want to promote a healthy soil food web for all of our plants, annual or perennial, and feel a deep responsibility to properly steward their health, but more so now that I’m dealing with another family’s time and investment.
+I want to promote a healthy soil food web for all of our plants, annual or perennial.
+I feel a deep responsibility to properly steward their health.
+But for some reason more so now that I’m dealing with another family’s time and investment.

 In other words, I don’t want to ruin all of their hard work!